5 Tips About Styled Shoots Everyone Should Know

 At the end of the shoot when you're desperately trying to pack items as fast as you can to get out of the venue (often, you will have an agreed time you must vacate for them to get it ready for a booked event), you don't want to be wondering whose items belongs to whom.

-While virtually all the items at an outdoor shoot in a park or garden are brought in, they can be misplaced all too easily if it's at a venue location where vendors assume it's the property of the venue itself.
+While virtually all the items at an outdoor shoot in a park or garden are brought in, they can be misplaced all too easily if it's at a venue location where fellow styled shoot collaborators assume it's the property of the venue itself.

-Once all the vendors have gone home, it becomes increasingly unlikely you'll see an item if it's not been carefully labelled.
+Once all the supplier have gone home, it becomes increasingly unlikely you'll see an item if it's not been carefully labelled.
+This happened at a styled shoot I worked on and there was an unpleasant series of exchanges between two of the parties for a few weeks.

 4. List of social media credits